hrissan/smartbudget2appengine/README.md

 So changes from other DB or changes with incorrect position in list will not be accidentally (or maliciously) integrated by Smart Budget app if sent by attacker who gets control of Smart Budget server.

+Smart Budget app does not send and server does not store any tracking information (IP addresses, any information about user device, any information about user, no e-mail address, nothing).

+Smart Budget app sends and server stores payment receipts from App Store, so if database is added on device with full version of Smart Budget, transaction limit is removed.
+But those payment receipts are correctly encrypted by Apple and are themselves random strings which cannot be tied to user.

 ## exchange rates